What is Hypochlorite?

 Hypochlorite is toxic when inhaled and ingested.
-Causes irritation to eyes, mucous membrane, and the skin.
-When it comes in contact with organic materials it may ignite.
-Its involvement in a fire can enhance combustion or can also cause an explosion.
+Causes irritation to eyes, mucous membrane and the skin.
+When it comes in contact with organic materials, it may ignite.
+Its involvement in fire can enhance combustion or can also cause an explosion.

 Frequently Asked Questions

 What is hypochlorite solution used for?

 Sodium hypochlorite (NaOCl) is a material that can be used effectively to cleanse water.
 It is used for surface purification, bleaching, odor elimination and the disinfection of water on a wide scale.